Learn about the percentage of childhood cavities in your community and tips on preventing cavities.

 Because our communities do not have fluoridated water, it is very important that parents and families with young children practice good oral care.

-Learn about the percentage of kindergartners with cavities in Fraser Health and your community
+Percentage of kindergartners with cavities in Fraser Health and your community

-Download a printable version of this map.
+Download a printable version of the Fraser Health infographic map.

 View close up maps for each community